 The effectiveness of targeted WRP field surveys at Armstrong Reserve is impacted by topography, access, vegetation structure and composition.
-These factors, together with seasonal water within drainage features limits spotlighting along defined lines especially in central portions of the site.
-Western Ringtail Possum surveys in the area are further complicated by contiguous tree canopies crossing lot boundaries and with it the home range of animals that may influence continuity of records.
+These factors, together with seasonal water within drainage features, limit spotlighting along defined lines especially in the central portion of the site.
+Western Ringtail Possum surveys within the Reserve are further complicated by contiguous tree canopies crossing lot boundaries and with it the home range of animals that may influence continuity of records.

-Spotlight surveys are of more limited use in dense vegetation that makes up the central portion of the Reserve as there is limited light penetration.
+Spotlighting surveys are of more limited use in dense vegetation that makes up the north, central and western portions of the Reserve as there is limited light penetration through the canopy.

-During the period of this survey, significant areas of the central portion of the site was inundated, with drainage flow continuing.
-Results of the good growing conditions were evidenced by large quantities of vegetative (leaf) material within overstorey species, especially Coastal Peppermint (Agonis flexuosa)
+During the period of this survey, drainage lines were dry.
+Results of the good growing conditions were evidenced by large quantities of vegetative (leaf) material within overstorey species, especially Coastal Peppermint (Agonis flexuosa).
+Significant quantities of leaf litter were observed to be accumulating, on the north-east boundary along Gifford Road, and in the Melaleuca dominated areas in the central north-west area of the Reserve.

-Despite these limitatations, it is believed adequate searching was undertaken to assess the WRP within the Reserve.
+Despite these limitations, it is considered that adequate searching was undertaken to assess the WRP population within the Reserve.